Crystal Palace vs Middlesbrough - Match Centre - Crystal Palace F.C.

 miss

 Attempt missed.
+Stewart Downing (Middlesbrough) left footed shot from outside the box is close, but misses to the right.

-Andros Townsend (Crystal Palace) right footed shot from the right side of the box is close, but misses the top right corner.
-Assisted by Christian Benteke following a fast break.
+Attempt saved.
+Gastón Ramírez (Middlesbrough) left footed shot from the left side of the box is saved in the bottom right corner.
+Assisted by Stewart Downing.

 88'